rryanhermes/Tackle-Factor-Predictive-Model/README.md

-# TFPM: Evaluating a Defender's Tackling Ability
+# TFPM: Evaluating a Defender's Tackling Ability.
+Submitted to the NFL Big Data Bowl
 A project by Ryan Hermes, 2024.

 Looking for the code to transform NFL's NextGen Data into the TFPM dataset?
 Run data_aggregation.py.